IEC 60904-9:2020 Standard for Solar Simulators

 A hypothetical Class A+ solar spectrum consisting of LED emissions that look like fingers on a hand.

-Visually, it doesn’t look very close to the solar spectrum, does it?
-Yet by the strict definitions in the standards, such a hypothetical device could be accurately said to have Class A+ spectral match and sold as such.
+Yet, by the strict definitions in the standards, such a hypothetical device could be accurately said to have a Class A+ spectral match and sold as such.

 Here’s where the spectral coverage gives us additional information.
 Although the above graph achieves Class A+ spectral match, its spectral coverage from 300 nm to 1200 nm is only 65%.
-We see that spectral coverage gives both users and manufacturers another metric by which to assess whether a solar simulator is reproducing sunlight with high or low accuracy.
+We see that spectral coverage gives users and manufacturers another metric to assess whether a solar simulator is reproducing sunlight with high or low accuracy.
 A higher spectral coverage is better.

 The spectral deviation gives us additional information in the same vein.